 You don't need a full workshop, but a decent set of basics will cover most classic VW roadside emergency situations:

-- Spanners a metric set covering 8mm to 19mm.
+- Spanners — a metric set covering 8mm to 19mm.
 These old VWs are all metric.
+Buy metric spanner set →

-- Socket set same range, with a ratchet handle.
+- Socket set — same range, with a ratchet handle.
+Buy socket set →

-- Screwdrivers flat head and Phillips, various sizes.
+- Screwdrivers — flat head and Phillips, various sizes.
+Buy screwdrivers →

-- Hammer sometimes things need a gentle persuasion.
+- Hammer — sometimes things need a gentle persuasion.
+Or grab a full tool kit →

 A lot of classic VW problems are electrical.
 These old wiring looms have been through a lot over 50+ years: